Star Wars Ignites Darth Revan's Live-Action Debut Hopes With Official New Photo

 Lucasfilm/Hot Toys

-The design for Revan on the poster perfectly matches the official design Star Wars has used for him in recent years.
-As mentioned, this includes his helmet and cloak, as well as two lightsabers, with one being red and the other purple.
-Revan had this design in the original Knights of the Old Republic game, but since that game came out so long ago, the graphics weren't as sharp, so in recent years, Star Wars has released official images with an updated design that is much clearer to see.
+Revan's design on the poster perfectly matches the official Star Wars design he's used in recent years.
+This includes his helmet and cloak, as well as two lightsabers, with one being red and the other purple.
+Revan had this design in the original Knights of the Old Republic game, but since that game came out so long ago, the graphics weren't as sharp.
+In recent years, Star Wars has released official images with an updated design that is much clearer to see.

-Revan's place on the May 4 poster has sparked more theories that Star Wars could be planning on bringing him and other Old Republic characters and stories into live action.
-Lucasfilm has a lot of projects on its future slate, and none have been announced as Old Republic stories yet, but nearly everyone agrees that a movie trilogy or a Disney+ series about the Old Republic would do wonders for the Star Wars brand and could easily become the canvas for the next 10+ years of Star Wars storytelling.
+Revan's place on the May 4 poster sparked more theories that Star Wars could be planning to bring him and other Old Republic characters and stories into live-action.
+Lucasfilm has a lot of projects on its future slate, and none have been announced as Old Republic stories yet.
+Yet nearly everyone agrees that a movie trilogy or a Disney+ series about the Old Republic would do wonders for the franchise and could easily become the canvas for the next decade of Star Wars storytelling.

 Darth Revan on Star Wars' May 4 poster and in LEGO Star Wars.